List of former zoos and aquariums: Heaven's Corner

 Heaven's Corner was a non-profit, USDA-licensed and certified zoo and animal sanctuary located in West Alexandria, Ohio, United States.
 It closed down in 2015 because of a law that passed on exotic animals in Ohio that year.

 High Delta Safari Park

 The High Delta Drive Thru Safari Park was a 40 acre safari park located in Delhi, Louisiana, United States, that featured exotic and endangered species.
 It was auctioned off due to bankruptcy on 21 November 2009.

 Hobart Zoo

 The Hobart Zoo (also known as Beaumaris Zoo) was an old-fashioned zoological gardens located on the Queens Domain in Hobart, Tasmania, Australia.

 Inubōsaki Marine Park

 Inubōsaki Marine Park was located in Chōshi, Chiba Prefecture, Japan, and closed in 2018.

 Jungleland USA

 Jungleland USA was a theme park in Thousand Oaks, California, United States, on the current site of the Thousand Oaks Civic Arts Plaza.
-It closed in October 1969, in part because of competition from other Southern California amusement parks, such as Disneyland, Knott's Berry Farm and Universal Studios Hollywood.
+It closed in October 1969.